CRLauncher/CRLauncher/README.md

 ```shell
 $ java -jar dist/CRLauncher.jar --useJarLocation
 ```
-This way the launcher will create its files in build/libs
+This way the launcher will create its files in dist

 ### Plans:
- - Add support for CRM-1 crmmMod repositories
+ - Add support for CRM-1 mod repositories